Ingrid Torelli

 Ingrid Torelli is an Australian actress.
 She is best known for playing Persephone Brennan in the Showtime drama series The End and Lilly in the horror film Late Night with the Devil.

 Early life

-Harris was born in 2006 in Canberra, Australia.
-She attends the Cornerstone Christian School in San Antonio.
-She became interested in acting due to her sisters involvement in theatre.
+Torelli was born in 2006 in Melbourne, Australia.

 Career

 She won an Helpmann Award in 2016 for her portrayal of Matilda in the Melbourne production of Matilda the Musical.
 She starred as Persephone Brennan in the Showtime drama series The End.
 Her first big film role came playing Lilly in the horror movie Late Night with the Devil.
 She revealed prior to making the movie she never celebrated Halloween but became interested after filming was completed.
 She is currently filming a survival thriller film called Breathe Deep.
 She will play the lead role alongside Michiel Huisman and Avani Gregg.

 Personal life

-In her spare time she likes acrobatics, acting, craft, asking questions about the world and spending time with her family.
+Her other interests include acrobatics and craft.